mhr/AC215_CS-CrimsonChat/README.md

 The Grate Cheese Group

 **Project**
-In this project, we aim to develop an application that can identify various types of cheese by using AI-powered visual recognition technology.
-Users can simply take a photo of the cheese, and the app will identify it for them, offering a wealth of information about the cheese.
+In this project, we aim to develop an AI-powered cheese application.
+The app will feature visual recognition technology to identify various types of cheese and include a chatbot for answering all kinds of cheese-related questions.
+Users can simply take a photo of the cheese, and the app will identify it, providing detailed information.
+Additionally, the chatbot will allow users to ask cheese-related questions.
+It will be powered by a RAG model and fine-tuned models, making it a specialist in cheese expertise.

 ### Milestone2 ###

+In this milestone, we have the components for data management, including versioning, as well as the computer vision and language models.

+**Data**
 We gathered a dataset of 100,000 cheese images representing approximately 1,500 different varieties.
-Our dataset comes from the following sources—(1), (2), (3) — with approximately 100GB in size.
-We stored our dataset in a private Google Cloud Bucket.
+The dataset, approximately 100GB in size, was collected from the following sources: (1), (2), (3).
+We have stored it in a private Google Cloud Bucket.
+Additionally, we compiled 250 bibliographical sources on cheese, including books and reports, from sources such as (4) and (5).

-**Data Pipeline container**
+**Data Pipeline Containers**
-- This container reads 100GB of data and resizes the image sizes and stores it back to GCP
+1. One container processes the 100GB dataset by resizing the images and storing them back to Google Cloud Storage (GCS).

-- Input to this container is source and destincation GCS location, parameters for resizing, secrets needed - via docker
-- Output from this container stored at GCS location
+	**Input:** Source and destination GCS locations, resizing parameters, and required secrets (provided via Docker).

+	**Output:** Resized images stored in the specified GCS location.

+2. Another container prepares data for the RAG model, including tasks such as chunking, embedding, and populating the vector database.

+## Data Pipeline Overview

+1. **`src/datapipeline/preprocess_cv.py`**
-(1) `src/datapipeline/preprocess.py`  - Here we do preprocessing on our dataset of 100GB, we reduce the image sizes (a parameter that can be changed later) to 128x128 for faster iteration with our process.
-Now we have dataset at 10GB and saved on GCS.
+   This script handles preprocessing on our 100GB dataset.
+It reduces the image sizes to 128x128 (a parameter that can be changed later) to enable faster iteration during processing.
+The preprocessed dataset is now reduced to 10GB and stored on GCS.

+2. **`src/datapipeline/preprocess_rag.py`**
+   This script prepares the necessary data for setting up our vector database.
+It performs chunking, embedding, and loads the data into a vector database (ChromaDB).

+3. **`src/datapipeline/Pipfile`**
-(2) `src/datapipeline/Pipfile` - We used following packages to help us preprocess here - `special cheese package`
+   We used the following packages to help with preprocessing:

-(3) `src/preprocessing/Dockerfile` - This dockerfile starts with  `python:3.11-slim-buster`.
-This <statement> attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.
+   - `special cheese package`

+4. **`src/preprocessing/Dockerfile(s)`**
+   Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.

+## Running Dockerfile
+Instructions for running the Dockerfile can be added here.
 To run Dockerfile - `Instructions here`

 **Models container**
 - This container has scripts for model training, rag pipeline and inference
 - Instructions for running the model container - `Instructions here`

 **Notebooks/Reports**
 This folder contains code that is not part of container - for e.g: Application mockup, EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

 ----
 You may adjust this template as appropriate for your project.